andylolu2/cuda-mnist/README.md

 # Training MNIST from Scratch with CUDA

-> This project is developed on a Turing architecture GPU.
+> This project is developed on a RTX 3060 (Ampere).
 Modifications are required to run on other architectures.

 ## But why?